 Who doesn’t like a little pampering, especially when it is done in the world’s beauty capital?

-Sulwhasoo is one of the main luxury k-beauty brands with its main ginseng line targeting anti-aging and revitalization.
+Sulwhasoo is one of the leading luxury K-beauty brands, and its ginseng line targets anti-aging and revitalization.

-At their flagship store and SPA in Gangnam, you will find an impressive place where you can learn about the history of Korean beauty, shop for some of the best cosmetics, and pamper with exclusive SPA treatment.
+At their flagship store and SPA in Gangnam, you will find an impressive place where you can learn about the history of Korean beauty, shop for some of the best cosmetics, and pamper yourself with exclusive spa treatments.

 The building also has a rooftop terrace where you can sit back and relax.
-Book your treatment in advance and come in earlier when you want to make the best out of your time here.
+Book your treatment in advance and come in earlier to make the most of your time here.

 Address: 18 Dosan-daero 45-gil, Sinsa-dong, Gangnam-gu, Seoul, South Korea